 pFriem Pruim began, well over a year ago, as fruited Lambics have for centuries.
 The malt bill consisted of 60% malted barley and 40% wheat.
 Aged hops were added to the boil.
 Rather than sending the wort to a coolship we used a modern heat exchanger to chill before deliberately inoculating with the same magical mixed culture that’s wafted through Belgian windows for centuries.
-Next the beer matured in French oak barrels for 1 year.
+Next, the beer matured in French oak barrels for one year.
 Finally, our good friends at Sherwood Orchards in Sherwood, OR harvested 1000lbs. of beautiful, sweet, and juicy Brooks and Italian Plums.
 We then added them to our established Lambic inspired beer at a whopping 3.2lbs. per gallon.
 The fruit and the beer were then left alone to mingle for more than nine months.
 They are now one.